 When it comes to discussing what bone cancer feels like and looks like, it’s important to remember that bone cancer will vary depending on the patient.
 Some patients might have swelling and joint pain, while others might experience benign tumors – which are not cancerous, after all.

-Depending on your type of cancer, your doctor may suggest traditional treatment options, such as radiation therapy, chemotherapy, or surgery.
+Depending on your cancer type, your doctor may suggest traditional treatment options, such as radiation therapy, chemotherapy, or surgery.
 These methods are invasive, which is why we believe in using holistic and alternative cancer treatments that will boost your immune system.

 If you’re interested in hearing more about ITC and how to treat bone cancer naturally, feel free to reach out to us today.
 Our staff is passionate, dedicated, and here to help.